M66B/FairEmail/docs/FAQ-zh-rCN.md

 <a name="faq65"></a>
 **(65) Why are some attachments shown dimmed?**

 Inline (image) attachments are shown dimmed.
-Inline (image) attachments are shown dimmed.
 [Inline attachments](https://tools.ietf.org/html/rfc2183) are supposed to be downloaded and shown automatically, but since FairEmail doesn't always download attachments automatically, see also [this FAQ](#user-content-faq40), FairEmail shows all attachment types.
-To distinguish inline and regular attachments, inline attachments are shown dimmed.
 To distinguish inline and regular attachments, inline attachments are shown dimmed.

 <br />

 <a name="faq66"></a>
 **(66) Is FairEmail available in the Google Play Family Library?**

 The price of FairEmail is too low, lower than that of most similar apps, and there are [too many fees and taxes](#user-content-faq19), Google alone already takes 30 %, to justify making FairEmail available in the [Google Play Family Library](https://support.google.com/googleone/answer/7007852).
 Note that Google promotes the Family libray, but lets developers pay for it and doesn't contribute anything.
-Note that Google promotes the Family libray, but lets developers pay for it and doesn't contribute anything.

 <br />

 <a name="faq67"></a>
 **(67) How can I snooze conversations?**

 Multiple select one of more conversations (long press to start multiple selecting), tap the three dot button and select *Snooze ...*.
 Alternatively, in the expanded message view use *Snooze ...* in the message three-dots 'more' menu or the timelapse action in the bottom action bar.
 Select the time the conversation(s) should snooze and confirm by tapping OK.
 The conversations will be hidden for the selected time and shown again afterwards.
 You will receive a new message notification as reminder.
-Alternatively, in the expanded message view use *Snooze ...* in the message three-dots 'more' menu or the timelapse action in the bottom action bar.
-Select the time the conversation(s) should snooze and confirm by tapping OK.
-The conversations will be hidden for the selected time and shown again afterwards.
-You will receive a new message notification as reminder.

 It is also possible to snooze messages with [a rule](#user-content-faq71).